abrarahmed236/game-of-life/To-Do.md

 # To-Do

+## Items
-- Clean-up requirements.
+- Clean-up Readme.
+- Add gifs.
 - Upgrade to use chafa ?
+- Refactor for easier readability.
-- Move getSize to seperate .cpp / .h files
+    - Move getSize to separate .cpp / .h files.
+    - Split code into separate files.

-# No Plans
+## No Plans

-- Resize sometimes bugs out on vscode.
+- Resize often bugs out on vscode terminal.
+Not in scope to fix.